Southern Motorway crash: Traffic 'very heavy'

-A truck and a car have crashed on Auckland's Southern Motorway, bringing traffic in parts of South Auckland to a standstill.
+A truck and a car have crashed on Auckland's Southern Motorway, bringing traffic in parts of South Auckland to a standstill, while breakdowns are slowing traffic across the city.

 The crash happened at 6.07am in the right lane citybound between the Papakura onramp and the Manurewa-Takanini offramp, a police spokeswoman said.